PeterCamilleri/mini_readline/README.md

 * :auto_source is the class of the source for auto-complete data.
 By default this is MiniReadline::FileFolderSource.
 This option can be changed up to get auto-complete data other than files and folders.
+* :eoi_detect is used to control the end of input detection logic.
+If disabled, eoi inputs are treated as unmapped.
+If enabled, they raise a MiniReadlineEOI exception.
 * :term is the interactive source of data, the console by default.
 This can be changed to get data from another source (like a serial attached terminal).